-IHC issues notice to defence ministry in contempt of court petition
+IHC issues notice to Defence Ministry in contempt of court petition

 -

-IHC issues notice to defence ministry in contempt of court petitionJanuary 27, 2017Print : National
+IHC issues notice to Defence Ministry in contempt of court petitionJanuary 28, 2017Print : Islamabad

 Petitioner, Saeeda Akhtar, wife of sepoy Muhammad Zakir, a resident of Khushab, has alleged that the Ministry of Defence officials in her earlier petition before the IHC, misled the court that her husband has been under trial whereas he has not even been charge sheeted yet.
 IHC in 2015 after hearing to the Ministry of Defence version disposed of her petition.